bryange3/flight-tracker/flight-tracker/README.md

 # Flight Tracker
 DESCRIPTION: Mean Green Airlines Program.
 A console-based flight tracker for scheduling pilots, crew members, and flights.
 Project implemented in C++ for CSCE 1040 Computer Science II course at the University of North Texas as a part of the Texas Academy of Mathematics and Science high school program.
+This is the final version of my flight tracker program (HW5) out of 3 homework assignments (HW3, HW4, HW5).

 AUTHOR: Bryan Ge

 EMAIL: bryange@my.unt.edu
-CURRENT EMAIL: bryange3@gmail.com

 COURSE: CSCE 1040 Computer Science II